Coronavirus Information From Undergraduate Admissions

 - If I am applying for fall 2021, am I still required to take the SAT or ACT test?
 What if the test was canceled?

-- The University of California recognizes the challenges that students are facing due to the COVID-19 pandemic and, in response, UC is temporarily suspending the standardized test requirement for students applying for fall 2021 freshman admission only.
+- The University of California recognizes the challenges that students are facing due to the COVID-19 pandemic and, in response, UC is temporarily suspending the standardized test requirement.

 - Can I take the SAT or ACT and submit scores if I would like to?